rektide/streamflow-wiki/Configuration.md

 The `proxy` configuration section is used to configure HTTP proxy settings if required in your environment

-#### `proxy.host`
+##### `proxy.host`
-- **Description:** HTTP proxy host for your environment
+- **Description:** (Optional) HTTP proxy host for your environment
 - **Default:** *None*

-#### `proxy.port`
+##### `proxy.port`
-- **Description:** HTTP proxy port for your environment
+- **Description:** (Optional) HTTP proxy port for your environment
 - **Default:** *None*

 ## Auth Configuration

-The `auth` configuration is used to configure HTTP authentication/authorization.
+The `auth` configuration is used to configure HTTP authentication/authorization via [Apache Shiro](http://shiro.apache.org/).
 Enabling this setting will protect all web resources  with a username and password.
+If you would like to customize the Shiro authentication mechanism please consult the [Auth Custom]() section.

 > **Warning:** Before enabling authentication, browse to the StreamFlow UI accounts page `http://{STREAMFLOW_SERVER}:{STREAMFLOW_PORT}/#/users` and create some users while authentication is disabled.

-#### `auth.enabled`
+##### `auth.enabled`
 - **Description:** "true" if authentication is enabled, "false" otherwise.
 - **Default:** false

-#### `auth.realmClass`
+##### `auth.realmClass`
-- **Description:** Specifies the fully qualified class name of the Shiro authorizing realm.
+- **Description:** (Optional) Specifies the fully qualified class name of the Shiro authorizing realm.
 This property should be changed in conjunction with the `auth.moduleClass` property to fit your configuration.
 This should only be changed if you plan to change the default Shiro authentication to use another method such as LDAP.
 - **Default:** streamflow.server.security.DatastoreRealm

-#### `auth.moduleClass`
+##### `auth.moduleClass`
-- **Description:** Specifies the fully qualified class name of the Guice module that supports injection of your `auth.realmClass`.
+- **Description:** (Optional) Specifies the fully qualified class name of the Guice module that supports injection of your `auth.realmClass`.
 This property should be changed in conjunction with the `auth.realmClass` property to fit your configuration.
 This should only be changed if you plan to change the default Shiro authentication to use another method such as LDAP.
 - **Default:** streamflow.server.security.DatastoreRealmModule